ROCm/rocDecode/docs/index.rst

   .. grid-item-card:: How to

+    * :doc:`Understand the rocDecode videodecode.cpp sample <./how-to/using-rocDecode-videodecode-sample>`
-    * :doc:`Use rocDecode with the bitstream decoder <./how-to/using-rocDecode-bitstream>`
+    * :doc:`Use the rocDecode RocVideoDecoder <./how-to/using-rocDecode-video-decoder>`
-    * :doc:`Use rocDecode with the FFmpeg decoder <./how-to/using-rocDecode-ffmpeg>`
+    * :doc:`Use the rocDecode FFmpeg demultiplexer <./how-to/using-rocDecode-ffmpeg>`
     * :doc:`Use the rocDecode core APIs <./how-to/using-rocdecode>`